Skip to main content

 Applied Neuroscience (MSc)

-This course gives a unique insight into neuroscience in real world settings.
-You’ll study alongside our leading neuroscientists with contributions from external academics and professionals, and have access to the department’s excellent neuroscience facilities.
-You’ll learn to conduct applied neuroscience research projects and acquire practical, hands on experience for your future career.
+Our MSc Applied Neuroscience course gives a unique insight into neuroscience in real world settings.
+Studying the latest neuroscience methods, you’ll learn alongside our leading neuroscientists with contributions from professional experts, and have access to the Psychology department’s excellent neuroscience facilities.
+You’ll learn to conduct applied neuroscience research projects and acquire practical, hands-on experience for your future career.

 On this course you will: